stolostron/rhacm-docs/about/glossary_terms.md

 # Glossary of terms

 Red Hat Advanced Cluster Management for Kubernetes consists of several multicluster components that are defined in the following sections.
 Additionally, some common Kubernetes terms are used within the product.
-Terms are listed alphebetically.
+Terms are listed alphabetically.

 ## Relevant standardized glossaries